Start by clicking on "Fill out the template"

 How to use this document

-In this Letter of Resignation, the form-filler will be able to fill out pertinent details, such as how long the employee has worked at the current position, as well as when the employee is leaving.
-If chosen, the form-filler will also be able to enter information about why the employee is leaving the job and how the employee plans to help transition out or how the employee plans to handle the remainder of work.
+In this Letter of Resignation, pertinent details of the work relationship will be entered, such as how long the employee has worked at the current position, as well as when the employee is leaving.
+If chosen, information about why the employee is leaving the job can be entered, as well as how the employee plans to help transition out or how the employee plans to handle the remainder of work.
 These details are optional, however, so the letter can be as basic or as complex as desired.

 There are no laws outlining what must be put into a letter of resignation.
 There are, however, some overall accepted practices for creating such documents, including ensuring adequacy of information for the employer and having a professional presentation, both of which are done already in this Letter of Resignation.